genomic-medicine-sweden/nallo/docs/output.md

 # genomic-medicine-sweden/nallo: Output

+In general, annotated variant calls are output per family in while unannotated calls are output per sample.

 ## Aligned reads

 [Minimap2](https://github.com/lh3/minimap2) is used to map the reads to a reference genome.
 The aligned reads are sorted, (merged) and indexed using [samtools](https://github.com/samtools/samtools).